 “IV ketamine was safely administered in the hospital setting to patients with refractory chronic migraine.
 Treatment was associated with short term improvement in pain severity in 6 of 6 patients with refractory chronic migraine.
 (Journal of Headache and Pain)

 Nora Finnegan has 10 years of experience treating psychiatric conditions with Ketamine infusions from her time with the Cleveland Clinic.
 With a 70% success rate in significant reduction of depression and other symptoms, Ketamine infusions provide new hope for relief for those suffering from oppressive symptoms.

 Do medications feel like they are merely treating surface level symptoms?

 Have pills and counseling left you feeling like no treatment works for you?

-Schedule a free consultation with the experienced team at New Pathways Clinic and see if Ketamine treatments could help you.
+Schedule a free phone consultation with the experienced team at New Pathways Clinic and see if Ketamine treatments could help you.